abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 However, as human beings, we have this great penchant for creating problems out of nothing, a tendency that is quite self-harming.
 We create these problems with our perceptions and our desires.
-We pay attention to them, dwell on them, think about them, obsess over them—and so they stick with us.
+We pay attention to them, dwell on them, think about them, obsess over them---and so they stick with us.
 By dwelling on a particular issue, it grows and becomes more entrenched in our being and more entrenched in our perceptions.
 Before we know it, we're in a world that seems tremendously complicated, and we don't recognize that this is something we've created out of nothing.
 Behind these problems are nothing but our conflicted and contradictory desires.

 With the path laid out for us by the Buddha, we can aim to see this process and explore how it is that we create these problems for ourselves.
 This is what will alleviate suffering and stress and ultimately prevent us from creating these complications in the first place.
 There's nothing here in the monastery that is a real concern.
-We have food to eat, water to drink—all our basic necessities are well taken care of.
+We have food to eat, water to drink---all our basic necessities are well taken care of.
 There's nothing that has to be done.
 Furthermore, we live in a harmonious community.
 Yet somehow we create a situation that seems so complicated.
 We all create these issues, from the most junior to the